 - checking the presence of instructions (and in the case of imported device also if the translation of relevant documents is prepared and included)

 An important remark for companies that outsource the production of equipment abroad, to sell them under their own brand - in this case the owner of the brand is considered producer - not real production facility.

-The above article obviously does not cover all aspects of the certification process and the issue of the standards and directives themselves.
-I hope that it got a glimpse into the subject and suggested where to look for further information.
+The above article does not cover all the aspects of the certification process and the issue of the standards and directives themselves.
+I hope that it gave a glimpse into the subject and suggested where to look for further information.

 As you can see the certification process for the device, finding the right standards and ensuring a compliance with them is a difficult matter.